 China and Europe will be the two key contributors to near-term than 80% of total additional capacity in 2023-2027.
 GWEC Market Intelligence believes that China will be the engine of near-term growth, accounting for 62% of new installations in 2023.
 But installations will accelerate in Europe, the US and emerging markets in Southeast Asia and Africa & ME from 2025.
-Global onshore wind markets will become more diversified by 2027 with half of the annual growth coming from markets outside of China. growth, making up more than 80% of new additions in 2023 and 2024.
+Global onshore wind markets will become more diversified by 2027 with half of the annual growth coming from markets outside of China.

+Growth in China, Europe and the US will be the backbone of global onshore wind development in the next five years growth, making up more than 80% of new additions in 2023 and 2024.
 The US and emerging markets in APAC will start gaining sizeable market share from 2025 with 7-8 GW of new offshore wind expected to be added every year over the rest of the forecast period.